 Criteria JORC Code explanation Commentary evaluation process of the different materials.
 Classification The basis for the classification of the Mineral Resources into varying confidence categories.
 Whether appropriate account has been taken of all relevant factors (ie relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
 Whether the result appropriately reflects the Competent Person's view of the deposit.
-The classification of resources at the Los Pumas Manganese Project as "Indicated" or "Inferred" has been based on geological understanding, data quality, sample spacing and geostatistical analysis.
-The Mineral Resource classification has been completed by weighting key parts of the estimate including, confidence in drillholes / wireframe location, the estimate pass, and the Regression Slope (RS), to produce a Weighted Resource Category Score (WRCS).
-Resources have been classified as "Indicated" if WRCS is between 1.2 and 2.2.
-Resources have been classified as "Inferred" if WRCS is greater than 2.2 and the model estimates fall within 1.5 variogram range of informing drill holes.
-The input data is comprehensive in its coverage of the mineralisation and does not misrepresent in-situ mineralisation.
-The definition of mineralised zones is based on a good geological understanding producing a robust model of mineralised domains.
-The resource estimate appropriately reflects the view of the Competent Person that the data quality and validation criteria, as well as the resource methodology and check procedures, are reliable and consistent with criteria as defined by the JORC Code.
-Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
+Los Pumas Manganese Project as "Indicated" or "Inferred" has been based on geological understanding, data quality, sample spacing and geostatistical analysis.
+The Mineral Resource classification has been completed by weighting key Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
 No audits or reviews have been completed.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that Resource estimate is reflected in the reporting of the Mineral Resource as per the guidelines of the 2012 JORC Code.
+The mineralisation geometry and continuity has been adequately interpreted to reflect the level of Indicated and Inferred Mineral Resources.

 Criteria JORC Code explanation Commentary could affect the relative accuracy and confidence of the estimate.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. attributed confidence levels reflected in the resource categorisation.
 Unreliable data has been excised from the MRE.
 Independent recognised laboratories have been used for all analyses.
+The Mineral Resource statement relates to global estimates of tonnes at or above the underground cut-off of 2.0% Mn.